swamphobbit22/exhibition-website/README.md

 **Searching caveat:**
 The data returned from the museum apis may include items that have an indirect relationship with the search term, this is due to way in which the museums store and structure their data (each is different).
 Searching for a term will return the closest matching results at the top, whilst the results further down the list may not be directly related.
  - For example: searching for 'Van Gogh' will result in several pages of direct results from the Met Museum, the rest of the Met results may contain other impressionists or works relating to Van Gogh but not by him specifically.
-- In cases like this where a large number of items is returned, it can be a good idea to filter by institution, as this will display the more relavent data.
+- In cases like this where a large number of items is returned, it can be a good idea to filter by institution, as this will display the more relevent data.

 #### Sorting and filtering search results
 To the right of the search bar is a filter icon and clicking this will open a form containing two dropdown boxes: